 We consolidate all majority owned subsidiaries, investments in entities in which we have controlling influence and VIEs where we have been determined to be the primary beneficiary.
-Minority interests are recorded as noncontrolling interests.
+Minority interests are recorded as noncontrolling interests or redeemable noncontrolling interests.
 Non-consolidated investments are accounted for using the equity method when we have the ability to significantly influence the operating decisions of the investee.
 When we do not have the ability to significantly influence the operating decisions of an investee, these equity securities are classified as either marketable investment securities or other investments, which will be initially recorded at cost, and based on observable market prices, will be adjusted to their fair value.
 We record fair value adjustments in "Other, net" within "Other Income (Expense)" on our Condensed Consolidated Statements of Operations.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
+Certain prior period amounts have been reclassified to conform to the current period presentation.